barkprotocol/ai-agent-web-dev/README.md

 ## ⚙️ How to Contribute

-We welcome contributions to the Bark AI Agent project!
+We welcome contributions to the Bark AI Agent Dashboard project!
 To get started:

 1. Fork the repository.
 2. Create a new branch for your feature or fix.